SwiftGL/swiftgl.github.io/learn/01-hello-window.md

 }
 {% endhighlight %}

-The glfwCreateWindow function requires the window width and height as its first two arguments respectively.
+The `glfwCreateWindow`{:.nf} function requires the window width and height as its first two arguments respectively.
 The third argument allows us to create a name for the window; for now we call it "LearnSwiftGL" but you're allowed to name it however you like.
 We can ignore the last 2 parameters.
-The function returns a GLFWwindow object that we'll later need for other GLFW operations.
+The function returns a `GLFWwindow` object that we'll later need for other GLFW operations.
 After that we tell GLFW to make the context of our window the main context on the current thread.

 ## Viewport

 Before we can start rendering we have to do one last thing.
 We have to tell OpenGL the size of the rendering window so OpenGL knows how we want to display the data and coordinates with respect to the window.
-We can set those dimensions via the glViewport function.
+We can set those dimensions via the `glViewport`{:.nf} function.
 Notice that this function starts with "gl" instead of "glfw".
 Indeed, this is your very first OpenGL command.

 {% highlight swift linenos %}
 glViewport(x: 0, y: 0, width: WIDTH, height: HEIGHT)